Recent years have seen a turnaround in the way we think about fats.

 As a rough estimate, it takes 5 pounds of commercially caught fish to create one pound of famed fish.

-Clearly, this is unsustainable and, in addition the farmed fish have radically lowed immunity than their wild counterparts.
-The final kicker to all this is that, in recent years, scientists are noticing that even these expensively farmed fish, fed on other fish, are not nearly as high in long chain fatty acids as they once were.
-In short, the whole aquatic food chain is showing signs of depletion and disease, which means we have very little ethical choice but to avoid it altogether.
+Clearly, this is unsustainable, and, in addition, the farmed fish have radically lowed immunity than their wild counterparts.
+The final kicker to all this is that, in recent years, scientists are noticing that even these expensively farmed fish, fed on other fish, are not nearly as high in long-chain fatty acids as they once were.
+In short, the whole aquatic food chain shows signs of depletion and disease, which means we have very little ethical choice but to avoid it altogether.

 Of the three Omega 3 fatty acids, EPA, DHA and ALA, it is ALA most commonly found in the vegetable kingdom.

-Flax, walnut and hemp are all good sources of ALA, and it’s commonly asserted amongst vegetarians that the body simply converts ALA into EPA anyway.
-The fact of the matter is that our ability to convert ALA into EPA is poor, at best with estimates falling between 8% and 20% efficiency.
+Flax, walnut and hemp are good sources of ALA, and vegetarians commonly assert that the body simply converts ALA into EPA anyway.
+The fact of the matter is that our ability to convert ALA into EPA is poor, at best, with estimates falling between 8% and 20% efficiency.

 This isn’t to say that ALA isn’t itself a powerful, important thing to include in our diets but if we’re specifically looking at some of the studies which have been done over the beneficial effects of Omega 3’s, it is particularly EPA and DHA which appear to hold the most promise for human health.